For initial divorce legal advice call our Divorce Lawyers on 03306069626 or contact us online and we will help you.

 Getting divorce advice without the jargon about your financial settlement and the arrangements for your children will help you to understand your rights and responsibilities and provide you with the clarity you need to move forward with your divorce.

 If during the initial conversation we both find that there are elements of your divorce that are too complex for a fixed fee divorce, we are happy to blend the fee structure for you.
 This could result in the straightforward parts of your divorce being completed on a fixed fee basis, with the other, more complex parts being completed using our fixed hourly rate service, ensuring that you complete your divorce in the most cost effective way.

 Our Divorce Solicitor hourly rates start from £210 including VAT per hour and we will provide you with a written quotation for the work you need.
 This could include things like your ex-spouse living abroad, your divorce being contested or paperwork being ignored and not returned as the legal process for dealing with issues of this kind is much more involved.

 A fixed fee divorce is not the same as a DIY divorce.
 A DIY Divorce pack should provide you with some advice and include all the forms you need to submit to complete your divorce.

-Whilst this is a low cost option, if you have shared property and children with your spouse, a DIY Divorce will probably not give you the legal support you need to get the best possible outcome in your financial settlement.
+Whilst this is a cheap divorce option, if you have shared property and children with your spouse, a DIY Divorce will probably not give you the legal support you need to get the best possible outcome in your financial settlement.

-If you are unsure about the complexity of your circumstances and you would like to discuss your divorce, call Co-op Legal Services on 01618558357 or contact us online and we will help you.
+If you are unsure about the complexity of your circumstances call our Divorce Solicitors for initial advice on 01618558357 or contact us online and we will help you.